pritishuplavikar/OraZon/README.md

 ### Approach 1 - Finding the most similar sentence to the question from the reviews

+One of the ways to get an answer to the query from the reviews will be to rank the reviews based on their relevance to the query.
+However, a review can have a lot of junk data too.
+Not only would a user not want to read this jusn data, it also reduces the relevance of the review if it is taken as a whole.
+Hence, instead of taking a review as an entity, we break it into its constituent sentences.
+Ranking these sentences then gives a much better answer to the query.

+To rank the sentences by their relevance to the query, we break down the sentence into unique tokens.
+We remove stop words from these tokens and calculate the following for each word:
+- word embeddings for the word using word2vec method
+- tf for the word in the given set of sentences
+- idf for the word taking each sentence as a document
+- tf.idf value

+Now we estimate the representation of each sentence by finding the weighted centroid of all the vectors.
+We simply multiply the tf.idf weight of each word to its vector representation and then we take mean of these vectors.

+The final step is to find the cosine similarity of each sentence with the question/query sentence.
+The one with maximum similarity score is ranked the highest.

 ### Approach 2 - Generating a natural language answer